 - Other common failures are: circuit board, pressure switch, weakening safety switches, induced draft motor, ignitor plate, blower motor.

-Please keep in mind that working on a furnace is a very dangerous task and should only be handled by qualified professionals.
+Please keep in mind that working on a furnace heating system is a very dangerous task and should only be handled by qualified professionals.
 If you have checked off these basic items and your furnace is still not heating, then call your local HVAC repair company to come out and take a look.